compute-tooling/compute-studio/docs/docs/publish/functions.md

 Accepts Meta Parameters values and model parameters.
 Returns outputs as specified in the [outputs page](/publish/outputs/)

-COMP submits the model's meta parameters and the parsed and formatted user adjustments:
+Compute Studio submits the model's meta parameters and the parsed and formatted user adjustments:

 ```
 {